Thursday, January 4, 2024

 Under the retained control exception, one who entrusts work to an independent contractor, but who retains control of any part of the work, remains subject to potential liability for physical harm to others for whose safety the employer owes a duty to exercise reasonable care, which is caused by his failure to exercise his control with reasonable care.

-The court noted that this central issue to be determined in this regard is whether the employer/landowner retained control of the means and the methods of the work to be completed.
+The court noted that the central issue to be determined in this regard is whether the employer/landowner retained control of the means and the methods of the work to be completed.
 In other words, did the employer/landowner successfully delegate the duty to the independent contractor to complete the entire job, or did the employer/landowner retain certain authority over the job.

 As noted, the trial court had denied post-trial motions in this case.